will093/will093.github.io/_posts/2019-09-13-javascript-pure-functions.md

 This is a great example of impure function, it probably could not be any less pure if it tried!

-1. It is impure because it mutates the state of the `person` object passed to it as an argument,
+1. It is impure because it mutates the state of the `person` object passed to it as an argument.

 2. It is impure because it sets `person.age` to the value of a variable external to the function.